Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 assert(bobIssuers.Price === simoleanIssuer, details`wrong Price issuer`);
 ```

-Now that Bob has checked to make sure everything is in order, he proceeds to fulfill the buy order:
+Bob has checked that everything is in order, so he fulfills the buy order:

 ```js
 const bobBuyOrderProposal = harden({